 In the fall of 2018, Nicole started discussing ideas of starting a small CSA program and market garden with Eduardo and also her sister, Kala.
 Providing food for not only themselves, but their community started becoming a reality as they began to discuss ideas, plans and dreams.
 They believed that starting a smaller scale, ecologically responsible farm would be of great interest to their community, friends and family!

 Our Farm Philosophy

-The name Nourish Farm was inspired by the idea that we are nourishing our land (regenerative farming); nourishing our community (offering fresh, seasonal produce); and nourishing our souls (farming is hard work but therapeutic).
+The name Nourish Farm was inspired by the idea that we are nourishing our land (regenerative, organic farming); nourishing our community (offering fresh, seasonal produce); and nourishing our souls (farming is hard work but therapeutic).

 Nourish Farm is located in Turlock, California.
 We currently raise sheep, chickens, and pigs.
-We utilize our livestock for their meat and eggs, pasture management, regenerating our land and for their composting abilities!
-We have two garden locations on our property, one that has been in use since 2017 and one that will be starting it's first season in Spring 2019!
+We utilize our livestock for their meat and eggs, pasture management, regenerating our land and for their composting abilities.
+We have two garden locations on our property, one that has been in use since 2017 and one that we started in Spring 2019.